es-git/es-git/readme.md

 # ES-Git

-> Git implemented in EcmaScript
+> Git implemented in EcmaScript, a fork of [JS-Git](https://github.com/creationix/js-git)

 ## Example